 During a large-scale disaster, the existing healthcare systems within the affected area are unable to care for patients without altering the standard of care, due to the overwhelming demand and the lack of available medical resources for a period of time.
 In the course of a catastrophic event, despite efforts to strengthen medical surge capacity and capabilities, usual standards of care cannot be maintained and there may not be enough medical resources, making those resources scarce for all who need them.
-There is limited amount of guidance available, regarding how those scarce resources should be allocated during a crisis but relatively little of that guidance takes into account the values of the communities in which those decisions would be implemented.
+There is a limited amount of guidance available regarding how those scarce resources should be allocated during a crisis, but relatively little of that guidance takes into account the values of the communities in which those decisions would be implemented.

 "...this project revealed key areas in which the values of Maryland citizens may significantly differ from the work of subject matter experts."